devmichalek/TerminalTeams/README.md

 ### Assumptions
 Application was written with the following assumptions:
-- each username is unique within it's interface IP address
+- each username is unique per PC's network interface
-- each user has the same local time on the system
+- each user in the LAN has the same local time on the system
-- only one user runs application per IP address interface
+- only one user can run an application per IP address interface
 - no centralized server
 - no support for IPv6
 - terminal emulator window resizing is not supported